3C277.1 e-MERLIN workshop: Part 1 - Calibration

 model='**') # You should have downloaded and untar'd this model

-By default, setjy scales the model for each channel, as seen if you plot the model amplitudes against $uv$ distance, coloured by spectral window.
-If you have plotms running, go to the axes and select the model, or see the script for inputs.
-The model only appears for the baselines present for the short time interval for which 1331+305 was observed here.
-If not, then copy the following for plotms.
+By default, setjy scales the model for each channel, as observed when plotting the model amplitudes against $uv$ distance, coloured by spectral window.
+If you have plotms running, access the axes and select the model, or refer to the script for inputs.
+The model only appears for the baselines present during the short time interval when 1331+305 was observed here.
+If not, copy the following code for plotms.

 os.system('rm -rf 3C286_model.png')